-After the session is created, a bin-group can be assigned to the session.
-If no bin-group is specified, bin-group 1 (the default bin group) will be used.
+After the session is created, a bin group can be assigned to the session.
+If no bin group is specified, the default bin group bin-group 1 is used.
 A session can support multiple different tests from the same test family.
-If the test being configured is a loss only test, there is no need to add a bin-group <bin-number> to the session.
+If the test being configured is a loss only test, there is no need to add a bin group to the session.
 Loss tests do not use bin groups.
 The following configuration defines a session "ip-rtr-int-PE-1-PE-2" with the appropriate session creation parameters, linking to the preferred bin group.

 '''

+configure

+oam-pm

 session "ip-rtr-int-PE-1-PE-2" test-family ip session-type proactive create

 bin-group 3

 '''